 - Identify some of the challenges of the 21st Century

-- Pick one, or a few, to brainstorm and research in more detail
+- Pick one, or a few, to explore and research in more detail

 - Decide what you are going do about the challenge(s) you have chosen.
 This could be: